-Suppose you want to borrow some money for a home improvement project.
-As you look at the terms for different types of loans, including home equity and 401(k) loans, you notice that some of them list their interest rate as a certain percentage “over prime.”
+Suppose you want to borrow money for a home improvement project.
+As you look at the terms for different types of loans, including home equity loans and 401(k) loans, you notice that some of them list their interest rate as a certain percentage “over prime.”

 In this context, the term “prime” refers to the prime interest rate, also known as the prime lending rate or prime rate.
-It is the lowest rate at which a bank allows anyone other than another bank to borrow money.
+It is the lowest rate at which a commercial bank allows anyone other than another bank to borrow money.

 How the Prime Rate Is Set

 Technically, there is no official, nationwide prime interest rate; instead, each lender sets its own.
 However, most banks set their prime rates at the same level and adjust them at the same time.

 When people talk about “the” prime lending rate, they’re often referring to the WSJ Prime Rate, a benchmark calculated by The Wall Street Journal based on a survey of the 10 largest banks in the U.S. If at least 70% of these banks adjust their prime rates, the WSJ Prime Rate shifts in response.